-702.145a Daybound and nightbound are found on opposite faces of some transforming double-faced cards (see rule 712, "Double-Faced Cards").

-- 702.145b Daybound is found on the front faces of some transforming double-faced cards and represents three static abilities.
-"Daybound" means "If it is night, this permanent enters the battlefield transformed," "As it becomes night, if this permanent is front face up, transform it," and "This permanent can't be transformed except by its daybound ability."
-See rule 724, "Day and Night." - 702.145c Any time a player controls a permanent that is front face up with daybound and it's night, that player transforms that permanent.
+- 702.145a Daybound and nightbound are found on opposite faces of some transforming double-faced cards (see rule 712, "Double-Faced Cards"). - 702.145b Daybound is found on the front faces of some transforming double-faced cards and represents three static abilities.
+"Daybound" means "If it is night and this permanent is represented by a transforming double-faced card, it enters the battlefield transformed," "As it becomes night, if this permanent is front face up, transform it," and "This permanent can't transform except due to its daybound ability."
+See rule 727, "Day and Night." - 702.145c Any time a player controls a permanent that is front face up with daybound and it's night, that player transforms that permanent.
 This happens immediately and isn't a state-based action. - 702.145d Any time a player controls a permanent with daybound, if it's neither day nor night, it becomes day. - 702.145e Nightbound is found on the back faces of some transforming double-faced cards and represents two static abilities.
-"Nightbound" means "As it becomes day, if this permanent is back face up, transform it" and "This permanent can't be transformed except by its nightbound ability." - 702.145f Any time a player controls a permanent that is back face up with nightbound and it's day, that player transforms that permanent.
+"Nightbound" means "As it becomes day, if this permanent is back face up, transform it" and "This permanent can't transform except due to its nightbound ability." - 702.145f Any time a player controls a permanent that is back face up with nightbound and it's day, that player transforms that permanent.
 This happens immediately and isn't a state-based action. - 702.145g Any time a player controls a permanent with nightbound, if it's neither day nor night and there are no permanents with daybound on the battlefield, it becomes night.